Michel Micombero: Exile and death, 1977–1983

 Micombero was exiled from Burundi in 1977.
 He took up residence in Somalia, then ruled by dictator Siad Barre who was a close friend.
-He gained a degree in economics from the University of Somalia in 1982.
-He died of a heart attack at the Madina Hospital in Mogadishu in 1983.
+He gained a degree in economics from the Somali National University in 1982.
+He died of a heart attack at Madina Hospital in Mogadishu in 1983.

+Researcher Nigel Watt assessed Micombero as the "first, and worst, of the three Tutsi military presidents" of Burundi, as, by unleashing the 1972 violence, he caused lasting hatred and violence that plagued Burundi for decades.